 Once we’ve established the value of your economic and non-economic losses, we can present an estimated sum of your case’s value along with the rest of your personal injury claim.
 You can then refer back to that estimate when negotiating for a settlement or demanding compensation before a judge.

 When to Talk to an Lawyer About Your Truck Accident Claim

 If you want to pursue a truck accident claim against a negligent party without an attorney’s help, you can.
 Doing so, however, can prove difficult, particularly if you don’t have any pre-established legal knowledge.
 You may also waste your valuable time if you’re contending with injuries while also trying to conduct an investigation.

 The good news is that you can talk to an attorney early in your recovery without committing to a specific course of legal action.
 You can schedule a case consultation with an attorney to discuss what your case might look like within days of your accident.
 You then have until your statute of limitations expires to initiate a civil claim against a liable party.

-Winston Law Semi-Truck Accident Attorneys Are Here For You
+Winston Law Semi-Truck Accident Lawyers Are Here For You

 You don’t have time to determine what role contracts may have on your right to compensation after a dangerous truck accident.
 You need to prioritize your and your loved ones’ health.
 How can you take advantage of the legal rights afforded to you through Florida’s civil courts, though, without compromising your recovery?